YegorDB/THPoker/README.md

 # True False
 ```

-Cards can contain no more than 7 items
+By default Cards can contain no more than 7 items

 ```python
 from thpoker.core import Deck, Cards